 This revealing game will help you get to know your friends more while also letting the booze flow.
 Start out with someone sharing something you’ve never done before.
 This can be anything from tame, like, “Never have I ever been to Paris” to more salacious, like “Never have I ever had sex in the shower.”
 The people who have done it will take a sip of their drink.
 The more embarrassing, the better!

 This is like the adult version of the childhood game we all grew up with.
 Tag someone as “it” and whenever they say “freeze” throughout the evening, everyone must also freeze in place.
 Whoever freezes last, or obviously flinches, has to take a shot or a large sip of their drink.

 This is a fun game whenever people start to get a little tipsy and keeping a straight face is next to impossible.
 On slips of paper, write out inappropriate and funny jokes, including ones about each other.
 Then each person picks up a piece of paper and reads it aloud.
 Whoever laughs has to take a shot or finish their drink.

 Make the rule that everyone has to drink from their non-dominant hand at the beginning of the night (righties are lefties, and lefties are now righties).
-Whenever you spot someone drinking from their dominant hand is immediately called out with saying, “Buffalo.”
+Whenever you spot someone drinking from their dominant hand, that person is immediately called out by saying, “Buffalo.”
 Depending on the stakes made, the person caught must take a huge sip of their drink or a shot, or maybe even finish their drink.